fluxninja/aperture/docs/content/architecture/architecture.md

 ## Aperture Controller

-The Aperture controller is a centralized control system, equipped with a comprehensive global perspective.
+The Aperture Controller is a centralized control system, equipped with a comprehensive global perspective.
 It is programmed using declarative policies that are stored in a policy database that can be managed using the Kubernetes Custom Resource Definition (CRD) API, allowing users to configure and modify